Overexploitation: Fisheries

-In wild fisheries, overexploitation or overfishing occurs when a fish stock has been fished down "below the size that, on average, would support the long-term maximum sustainable yield of the fishery".
-However, overexploitation can be sustainable.
+In wild fisheries, overfishing occurs when a fish stock has been fished down "below the size that, on average, would support the long-term maximum sustainable yield of the fishery".

 When a fishery starts harvesting fish from a previously unexploited stock, the biomass of the fish stock will decrease, since harvesting means fish are being removed.
 For sustainability, the rate at which the fish replenish biomass through reproduction must balance the rate at which the fish are being harvested.
-If the harvest rate is increased, then the stock biomass will further decrease.
+Increasing the harvest rate will lead to a further decrease in the stock biomass.
 At a certain point, the maximum harvest yield that can be sustained will be reached, and further attempts to increase the harvest rate will result in the collapse of the fishery.
-This point is called the maximum sustainable yield, and in practice, usually occurs when the fishery has been fished down to about 30% of the biomass it had before harvesting started.
+This point is called the maximum sustainable yield and, in practice, usually occurs when the fishery has been fished down to about 30% of the biomass it had before harvesting started.

-It is possible to fish the stock down further to, say, 15% of the pre-harvest biomass, and then adjust the harvest rate so the biomass remains at that level.
-In this case, the fishery is sustainable, but is now overexploited, because the stock has been run down to the point where the sustainable yield is less than it could be.

-Fish stocks are said to "collapse" if their biomass declines by more than 95 percent of their maximum historical biomass.
+Fish stocks are said to "collapse" if their biomass declines by more than 95 percent of the maximum historical biomass recorded.
 Atlantic cod stocks were severely overexploited in the 1970s and 1980s, leading to their abrupt collapse in 1992.
 Even though fishing has ceased, the cod stocks have failed to recover.
 The absence of cod as the apex predator in many areas has led to trophic cascades.

 About 25% of world fisheries are now overexploited to the point where their current biomass is less than the level that maximizes their sustainable yield.
-These depleted fisheries can often recover if fishing pressure is reduced until the stock biomass returns to the optimal biomass.
+Reducing fishing pressure often allows these depleted fisheries to recover until the stock biomass reaches the optimal level.
 At this point, harvesting can be resumed near the maximum sustainable yield.

 The tragedy of the commons can be avoided within the context of fisheries if fishing effort and practices are regulated appropriately by fisheries management.
-One effective approach may be assigning some measure of ownership in the form of individual transferable quotas (ITQs) to fishermen.
-In 2008, a large scale study of fisheries that used ITQs, and ones that did not, provided strong evidence that ITQs help prevent collapses and restore fisheries that appear to be in decline.
+One effective approach may involve assigning individual transferable quotas (ITQs) as a form of ownership to fishermen.
+In 2008, a large-scale study of fisheries that used ITQs and ones that did not provided strong evidence that ITQs help prevent collapses and restore fisheries that appear to be in decline.